samanthashleyrose/Employee-Tracker/README.md

 The following steps outline the usage of the Employee Tracker Database.
 Ensure that you have completed all installation requirements before proceeding with the usage instructions.

 1. Right click on the server.js file and select "Open in Integrated Terminal".
-Run the application with the command `node server.js` then select what action you'd like to do.
+Run the application with the command `node server.js` then select the action you'd like to do.

 2. Any actions labeled 'View' will show you the corresponding table from the employee database.
 Any actions labeled 'Add/Update' will prompt you to answer additional questions to change the database.